e5pe0n/e5pe0n.github.io/docs/_posts/Software_Development/2023-02-12-Disastrous_Development_2023.md

 last_modified_at: 2023-02-24
 ---

 I encountered (also working for still now) a disastrous development.
 Terrible developer experience and poor product quality.

 The project began from November last year, and the product will be relased the first of March.
-I had already experienced some damn developments but this was definitely the worst one for my mental.
+I had already experienced some damn developments but this was definitely the worst one for my feeling.

 I don't attempt to claim that certain person was cause of the disaster (because this was a team development), but surely I should retrospect about this for developments in the future.

 # Project Overview